Anne Hathaway: Personal life

 In 2004, Hathaway began a romantic relationship with Italian real estate developer Raffaello Follieri.
 Follieri's Manhattan-based foundation focused on efforts such as providing vaccinations for children in poor countries.
 In June 2008, it was investigated by the IRS for failure to file required nonprofit information forms.
 In June 2008, Follieri was arrested on charges of defrauding investors out of millions of dollars in a scheme in which he posed as the Vatican's real-estate agent.
-It was reported that the FBI confiscated Hathaway's private journals from Follieri's New York City apartment as part of their ongoing investigation into Follieri's activities.
-Hathaway was not charged with any crime.
+The FBI confiscated Hathaway's private journals from Follieri's New York City apartment as part of their investigation into Follieri's activities.
+Hathaway was not charged with a crime.
 In October 2008, after earlier pleading guilty, Follieri was sentenced to four and a half years in prison.

 In early 2007, Hathaway spoke of her experiences with depression during her teens, saying that she eventually overcame the disorder without medication.
 In 2008, she began smoking after a stressful summer and the end of her relationship with Follieri.
 She has credited quitting smoking for the subsequent decline in her stress level and returned to being a vegetarian.
 Hathaway became a vegan in early 2012, but she quit in 2014.
+Later, in October 2018, Hathaway also gave up alcohol and has since described herself as sober.
+Hathaway is a fan of the English Premier League football club Arsenal.

 Hathaway married actor and businessman Adam Shulman on September 29, 2012, in Big Sur, California, in a traditional Jewish ceremony.
+In 2015, she suffered a miscarriage.
 Their first son was born in March 2016.
-That year, Hathaway purchased an apartment worth $2.55 million on the Upper West Side of Manhattan, where she lives with Shulman and their son.
 Hathaway and Shulman sold their wedding photo and donated its profits to same-sex marriage advocacy group Freedom to Marry.
-They also hosted Freedom to Marry's National Engagement Party, an event which raised $500,000.
-In July 2019, Hathaway announced they were expecting their second child together, and opened up about her struggles with conception and infertility.
+They also hosted Freedom to Marry's National Engagement Party, which raised $500,000.
 Their second son was born in November 2019.

-Politics

-Hathaway supports abortion rights, gun control, and immigrant rights.
-She has denounced Donald Trump for his administration anti-immigration polices.
-As a supporter of LGBT rights, she has donated money to organizations that support same-sex marriage.
-Hathaway has also spoken out against the issues of bullying of gay students, discrimination toward transgender children, and white supremacy.

-In the 2012 United States presidential election Hathaway supported Barack Obama.
-In 2016, she supported Democratic candidate Hillary Clinton in the 2016 United States presidential election.
-In the 2020 United States presidential election she supported Democratic candidate Joe Biden over incumbent President Donald Trump.

-In 2022, after the Russian invasion, she supported Ukraine and made donations to the Red Cross of Ukraine, UNICEF and Save the Children.
+The family owns several homes, with a chalet in Southern California being their primary residence.